 Mechanisms of acquired resistance

 The efficacy of paclitaxel is significantly limited by the development of acquired resistance.
 Two principal mechanisms of resistance have been described for this drug.
-Some tumors are known to contain tubulin subunits with a reduced ability to polymerize into microtubules and inherently slow rate of microtubule assemblage, which can be normalized by paclitaxel and other taxanes.
+Some tumors are known to contain tubulin subunits with a reduced ability to polymerize into microtubules and an inherently slow rate of microtubule assemblage, which can be normalized by paclitaxel and other taxanes.

 In the second mechanism, membrane phosphoglycoproteins that function as drug-efflux pumps are amplified.
-The multidrug-resistant phenotype of tumor cells can result in varying degrees of cross-resistance to natural products with bulky structures, i.e. a group of drugs where paclitaxel can be found as well.
+The multidrug-resistant phenotype of tumor cells can result in varying degrees of cross-resistance to natural products with bulky structures, i.e., a group of drugs where paclitaxel can be found as well.